 While the City's modernization efforts such as e-billing and online payments have provided additional tools to conduct City business online, there are still some services which rely on the mail system.
 The City is working on alternative arrangements for some of these services to minimize the impact to residents and to ensure the business of the City can continue.

 It is important to note, property owners and residents are still responsible for on-time property tax and water payments, by their due date.
 Regular penalties will apply for late payments.
 Phone Citizens First at 905.688.5600 if you need to know your account balance for water or taxes.
-Failure to receive a tax notice does not excuse the responsibility for payment.
+Failure to receive a bill or notice does not excuse the responsibility for payment.

 Consider registering for e-bills, and in-person or online payment methods, including those available on the City's website, or through your own financial institution.
 The City also offers pre-authorized payment plans for taxes and water.